-Any person may file a complaint against a student for violation of the Student Code of Conduct by filing a complaint in writing with the Office of Student Affairs on a form furnished by that office.
+Any person may file a complaint against a student or student group for violation of the Student Code of Conduct by filing a complaint in writing with the Office of Student Affairs on a form furnished by that office.
 The complaint shall describe the conduct which allegedly violates the Student Code of Conduct.

-B. Preliminary Investigation
+Preliminary Investigation

-1. The Office of Student Affairs shall be responsible for determining the validity of the complaint and conducting a preliminary investigation when appropriate.
-The person filing the complaint will be notified regarding the final disposition of the complaint.
-The filing of a complaint assumes that the complainant desires an inquiry to be initiated that may result in official disciplinary action.

-2. If there is probable cause to believe that the student violated the Student Code of Conduct, the student shall be informed in writing of charges against him/her including the specific provision of the Code of Student Conduct that was violated, his/her right to a hearing on the charges before either an investigating Student Affairs Administrator or the Student Conduct Committee and the hearing procedures.
-The student will inform the Vice President of Student Affairs in writing as to whom s/he elects to conduct the hearing within five (5) days of receipt of the notification that the decision was made to proceed.
+- 1. The Office of Student Affairs shall be responsible for determining the validity of the complaint and conducting a preliminary investigation when appropriate.
+The person(s) filing the complaint will be notified regarding the final disposition of the complaint.
+The filing of a complaint assumes that the complainant desires an inquiry to be initiated that may result in official disciplinary action. - 2.
+If there is probable cause to believe that the student or student group violated the Student Code of Conduct, the student or student group shall be informed in writing of charges including the specific provision of the Code of Student Conduct that was violated, the right to a hearing on the charges before either an investigating Student Affairs Administrator or the Student Conduct Committee and the hearing procedures.
+The student or student group will inform the Vice President of Student Affairs in writing as to whom they elect to conduct the hearing within five days of receipt of the notification that the decision was made to proceed.
 The Vice President of Student Affairs will either designate a Student Affairs administrator as hearing officer or instruct the Student Conduct Committee to hear the case.
-The student will be informed of the hearing by certified mail at least five school days prior to the hearing date.

-If, in the opinion of the Vice President, the stu-3 dent is a danger to self or others, is a threat or disruption to the educational process, cannot be found or refuses to attend a hearing, the Vice President of Student Affairs can impose disciplinary measures without first providing a hearing.
-In such event, the Vice President shall send written notice by certified mail, return receipt requested, to the student within two (2) school days of the date of the disciplinary action.
-The notice shall state the reason for the discipline and request the student to attend a conference within five (5) school days after the notice is received.
-If the student does not attend the conference, it will be deemed that his/her right to a conference has been waived.
-Hearing with a Student Affairs Administrator C
+The student or student group will be informed of the hearing by certified mail at least five school days prior to the hearing date. - 3.
+If, in the opinion of the Vice President, the student or student group is a danger to self or others, is a threat or disruption to the educational process, cannot be found or refuses to attend a hearing, the Vice President of Student Affairs can impose disciplinary measures without first providing a hearing.
+In such event, the Vice President shall send written notice by certified mail, return receipt requested, to the student or student group within two school days of the date of the disciplinary action.
+The notice shall state the reason for the discipline and request the student or student group to attend a conference within five school days after the notice is received.
+If the student or student group does not attend the conference, it will be deemed that the right to a conference has been waived.

-At the hearing, the Student Affairs administrator shall inform the student of the charge the evidence upon which the complaint is based, and shall allow the student an opportunity to give his/her position and respond to the evidence.
+C. Hearing with a Student Affairs Administrator At the hearing, the Student Affairs administrator shall inform the student or student group of the charge the evidence upon which the complaint is based, and shall allow the student or student group an opportunity to give a position and respond to the evidence.